Skip to Content

 Instead of more tax cuts each year that primarily benefit the wealthy and harm our ability to pay for critical services in the short and long term, lawmakers could:

-- Establish a Commonwealth Kids Credit to help over 1 million children in Virginia: $651 million
+• Establish a Commonwealth Kids Credit to help nearly 800,000 children in Virginia: about $235 million a year

 Understanding Virginia’s budget and tax policies and process isn’t just for lawmakers.
 By learning more and sharing with our neighbors, each of us can add our voice and make sure that the needs of our families and communities are at the center of these critical conversations.